The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Schools shall establish cooperative education programs based on the following approaches:

-1. Rotation: Schools and partner institutions shall rotate based on a two-class unit; with one class stays in School while the other class receives training at partner institution.
+1. Rotation: Schools and partner institutions shall rotate based on a two-class unit; with one class attending school while the other receiving vocational skills training at partner institution.

-2. Step-by-step: The first-year and second-year students receive basic and professional education at schools, while the third-year students receive vocational skill training at partner institutions.
+2. Step-by-step: Year 1 and Year 2 students receive basic and professional theoretical education at schools, while Year 3 students receive vocational skills training at partner institutions.

 Article 6

-4. With no malpractice listed in Paragraph 1 of Article 32, or Article 35 that excludes participations in the cooperative education.
+4. There are no circumstances stipulated in Article 32, Paragraph 1 or Article 35 that prohibit the partner institutions from participating in the cooperative education.

 5. No violation of labor laws and regulations over the past two years.

-6. The number of labor contracts terminated over the past two years shall not exceed 10% of the total staff members based on Article 11 of the Labor Standards Act.
+6. The number of employees who have had their labor contracts terminated in accordance with Article 11 of the Labor Standards Act over the past two years does not exceed 10% of the total number of employees.

-Concerning 3, 5, and 7 of Article 6, the required verification documents, their scopes, the confirmation process and other matters to be followed shall be formulated by the central competent authority jointly with the central labor administration competent authority.
+Concerning 3, 5, and 7 of Article 6, the required verification documents, their scopes, the confirmation process and other matters to be followed shall be formulated by the central competent authority in conjunction with the central labor administration competent authority.

 Article 7